-Regulation 13(2) 5.3.121 In respect of other financial services firms (including their nominee companies) which are subject to the ML Regulations or equivalent, and which are regulated in the UK by the FSA, or in the EU or an equivalent jurisdiction, by an equivalent regulator, simplified due diligence may be applied (see section 5.4).
-Regulation 13(1) 5.3.122 Firms must, however, have reasonable grounds for believing that the customer qualifies for the treatment in paragraph 5.3.121.
-5.3.123 Having reasonable grounds might involve: checking with the home country central bank or relevant supervisory body; or checking with another office, subsidiary, branch or correspondent bank checking with another office, subsidiary, branch or correspondent bank

-- checking with a regulated correspondent bank of the overseas institution; or - obtaining from the relevant institution evidence of its licence or authorisation to conduct financial and/or banking business.
+Regulation 13(2) 5.3.122 In respect of other financial services firms (including their nominee or trustee subsidiaries) which are subject to the ML Regulations or equivalent, and which are regulated in the UK by the FSA, or in the EU or an equivalent jurisdiction, by an equivalent regulator, simplified due diligence may be applied (see section 5.4).
+Regulation 13(1) 5.3.123 Firms must, however, have reasonable grounds for believing that the customer qualifies for the treatment in paragraph 5.3.122.
+5.3.124 Having reasonable grounds might involve: checking with the home country central bank or relevant supervisory body; or checking with another office, subsidiary, branch or correspondent bank in the same country; or checking with a regulated correspondent bank of the overseas institution; or obtaining from the relevant institution evidence of its licence or authorisation to conduct financial and/or banking business.
 To assist firms, a list of the regulatory authorities in EU and FATF member states is available at www.jmlsg.org.uk.

-- 5.3.124 Firms should record the steps they have taken to check the status of the other regulated firm. - 5.3.125 Firms should take appropriate steps to be reasonably satisfied that the person they are dealing with is properly authorised by the customer.
+5.3.125 Firms should record the steps they have taken to check the status of the other regulated firm.
+5.3.126 Firms should take appropriate steps to be reasonably satisfied that the person they are dealing with is properly authorised by the customer.